 If you get caught running a stop sign or red light in Iowa, you’ll typically be looking at a fine.
+(Although, you may have options for dealing with a ticket that don't require you to pay a fine.)
 This article gives an overview of what the law prohibits and some of the specific consequences of a stop sign or red light ticket.

 At a red light (solid or flashing) or stop sign, motorists must make a complete stop prior to reaching the first of a clearly marked limit line, a crosswalk, or the intersection itself.

 Iowa law allows motorists to make a right turn after stopping at a red light unless there’s a sign indicating the turn is prohibited.
 However, before turning, the driver must yield the right-of-way to pedestrians and other traffic passing through the intersection as directed by the signal.

 In Iowa, a motorist can make a left turn after stopping at a red light only from a one-way street onto another one-way street.
 Of course, drivers who make a left turn at a red light must yield the right-of-way to pedestrians and other vehicles lawfully using the intersection.

 In some states, it’s illegal to enter an intersection on a yellow light.
 However, in Iowa, a steady yellow light is just a warning that the light is about to turn red.
 In other words, you’re allowed to enter an intersection while the light is still yellow, just not after it has turned red.

 Iowa law permits the use of automated cameras at intersections to catch red light violators.
 However, localities that use red light cameras must post signs that inform drivers of the cameras at primary access roads to the locality and at the intersections where the cameras are in use.
 And, if you get a red light camera ticket, you may be able to successfully fight it in court.